SABC Sport

 SABC SPORT is a South African free-to-air sports television channel owned by the South African Broadcasting Corporation (SABC).

 The channel was operating for a while on DTT before expanding on other platforms.
-After its expansion, the channel is now the top 10 most watched channels on Openview pulling over 1.4. million viewers.
+After its expansion, the channel is now among the top 10 most watched channels on Openview pulling over 1.4. million viewers.

 History

 In 1991, TV2, TV3 and TV4 (now SABC 1-3) were combined into a new service called CCV (Contemporary Community Values).
 A third channel was introduced known as TSS, or TopSport Surplus, TopSport being the brand name for the SABC's sport coverage, but this was replaced by NNTV (National Network TV), an educational, non-commercial channel, in 1993.

-In 1996, SABC Sport established a sport brand to provides full coverage of live events, jam-packed highlights, fixtures, and live crossings!
-The only window for you to consume the sporting events you love, in your language of choice, with no barrier to entry, making it accessible to all.
+In 1996, SABC Sport was relaunched from its former branding.
+Its fundamental mission is to provide full FTA coverage of live sporting events, jam-packed highlights, fixtures, and live sports crosses on the SABC network and its own frequencies.

 In 2012, The SABC planned to invest R732.7 million over the next two years to set up SABC Sport as a separate TV channel in South Africa on October 1.
 They also signed a multimillion rand deal with America's NBA to show full coverage on SABC Sport and selected matches to SABC 1 to prevent viewing disruption before missing the deadline.

 In 2015, they scrapped their initial plans for DTT and downsized to 5 channels with one of them being SABC Sport.

 In 2018, they scrapped their unfunded initial plans from 2015 and opted to launch another 4 unfunded channels being SABC Parliament, SABC History, SABC Education and SABC Health with SABC Sport still present in their portfolio.

-In October 2020, Telkom Mobile launches its TelkomONE video streaming service including linear TV channels such as SABC Education on its free package.
+In October 2020, Telkom Mobile launched its TelkomONE video streaming service including linear TV channels such as SABC Education on its free package.